 (2) In subregulation (1) —

-(a) in paragraph (b) “beach” includes any part of the foreshore that is above the low water mark whether it is covered by water or not; and
+(a) in paragraph (b) beach includes any part of the foreshore that is above the low water mark whether it is covered by water or not; and

-(b) “permitted area” means an area that is between 2 signs for the time being, erected or established by the Authority and inscribed with words indicating that the beaching or beach-anchoring of vessels is permitted and each having an arrow pointing generally towards the other sign.
+(b) permitted area means an area that is between 2 signs for the time being, erected or established by the Authority and inscribed with words indicating that the beaching or beach-anchoring of vessels is permitted and each having an arrow pointing generally towards the other sign.

 (3) The Authority may, if it is satisfied that a vessel is beached or anchored in contravention of subregulation (1), direct the owner or person in charge, or apparently in charge, or a user of the vessel to remove immediately the vessel from the place where it is beached or anchored.